Shopware 6 migration in 12 months: How Krannich and elio will achieve this together

 In this interview, Magnus Lehrieder, Head of E-Commerce at Krannich, gives Alicia Weigel, Online Marketing Manager at elio, exciting insights into the first three phases of the project.
 He sheds light on why the migration was necessary, the challenges that had to be overcome on the way to a highly customised B2B shop and the crucial role played by a modern iPaaS solution.

 Magnus: The price pressure on the market is enormous.
 We are countering this by streamlining and simplifying our processes.
 On the one hand, of course, we are doing this to increase efficiency, but on the other, we are always focussing on the customer.
 In the end, it is always better for them if we can make everything leaner and more transparent.
 A good example of this is the self-service area.
-There is also increasing demand for something like this in the B2B sector, a kind of shopping feeling like Amazon.
+There is also an increasing demand for something like this in the B2B sector, a kind of shopping feeling like Amazon.
 That's where we want to go with our B2B shop - even if this is of course associated with completely different challenges.
 For example, we have integrated a whole range of functionalities into our shop that are simply not needed in B2C.

 Alicia: Speaking of the B2B shop.
 You at Krannich have had a shop for several years now.